-In the previous part of this work, we have always considered arrangements coming from full monomial arrangement's ones by deletion, as explained in the above construction, contain the three sides of the triangle, i.e. the three lines joining the three vertices.
-In this section we will complete the study of triangular arrangements, proving that the only free uncomplete triangular arrangements have always the maximal number of inner triple points.
+In the previous part of this work, we have always considered arrangements coming from full monomial ones by deletion, and, as specified, they all contain the three sides of the triangle.

+In this section we will complete the study of triangular arrangements, proving that the only free non-complete triangular arrangements always have the maximal number of inner triple points.
 More precisely, we have the following theorem.